 A normal breathing rate for an adult at rest is 8 to 16 breaths per minute.
 For an infant, a normal rate is up to 44 breaths per minute.

 Tachypnea is the term that your health care provider uses to describe your breathing if it is too fast, especially if you have fast, shallow breathing from a lung disease or other medical cause.

 The term hyperventilation is usually used if you are taking rapid, deep breaths.
 This can be due to lung disease or because of anxiety or panic.
 The terms are sometimes used interchangeably.

 Shallow, rapid breathing has many possible medical causes, including:

-Rapid, shallow breathing should not be treated at home and is generally considered a medical emergency.
+Rapid, shallow breathing should not be treated at home.
+It is generally considered a medical emergency (unless anxiety is the only cause).

 If you have asthma or COPD, use your inhaler medicines as prescribed by your provider.
 You may still need to be checked by a provider right away if you have rapid shallow breathing.
 Your provider will explain when it is important to go to the emergency room.